jianxiaochong/jianxiaochong.github.io/_posts/2019-08-08-text-and-typography.md

 ---
-title: Markdown文本和排版
+title: Text and Typography
-author: jianxiaochong
+author: Cotes Chung
-date: 2020-08-08 11:33:00 +0800
+date: 2019-08-08 11:33:00 +0800
 categories: [Blogging, Demo]
 tags: [typography]
 math: true
 image: /assets/img/sample/devices-mockup.png
 ---

-这个Jekyll模板完全兼容Markdown语法。现在，让我们看看文本和排版。
+This post is to show Markdown syntax rendering on [**Chirpy**](https://github.com/cotes2020/jekyll-theme-chirpy/fork), you can also use it as an example of writing.
+Now, let's start looking at text and typography.

-## 标题
+## Titles

 ---